bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ## Introduction

-The Orders API is used when an order is being created manually.
-If you are using the Server to Server Checkout, an order can be created using the orders endpoint.
+Manual orders require the use of the Orders API.
+If you are using the Server-to-Server Checkout API, use the Orders endpoint to create orders.
 The order can then be updated if needed.

 A sample order workflow might include:
 * Creating the order for either an existing customer or guest
-* Taking payment using either the Control Panel or third party payment solutions
+* Taking payment using either the Control Panel or third-party payment solutions
 * Creating a shipment for the order to generate an order confirmation email and mark it as shipped

 ### Prerequisites:

 **BigCommerce Store**

-An active BigCommerce store with a sellable [product](/api-reference/catalog/catalog-api/products/createproduct)
+An active BigCommerce store with a sellable [product](/api-reference/catalog/catalog-api/products/createproduct).

 **Scopes**

 The following [OAuth](/api-docs/getting-started/authentication#authentication_oauth-scopes) scopes are required:
 * Modify Orders

-## Create an Order
+## Create an order

-We will go over adding an existing product, adding a custom product, adding a billing address and adding a shipping address.
+We will add an existing product, add a custom product, add a billing address, and add a shipping address.
 At the end of this section, you will be able to see the full sample request to create an order.

-Want to skip ahead and see the [full request](/api-docs/orders/orders-api-overview#orders-api-overview_create-order-example)?
+Want to skip ahead and see the [full request](#create-order-example)?

 At a minimum, an order needs products and a billing address.
-If either of these fields are left off the order is rejected.
+An error message will display if either of these fields is left off.

-A order can be created with either an existing Product or using a Custom Product.
+You can create an order with either an existing product or using a custom product.

-### Add an Existing Product with Options
+### Add an existing product with options

-**Required Fields:**
+**Required fields:**
 - product_id
 - product_options (required if adding a product with variants)
 	- product_option > id